petrickjerico/tp/docs/UserGuide.md

 title: User Guide
 ---

+Are you a student of secondary to tertiary education level, who is a fan of using flashcards to understand concepts, use your laptop often, and would like to schedule your study sessions efficiently?

-StudyBananas is a desktop study companion app that helps students centralize all their study tasks and sets up focused study sessions into one place, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Our main target users are secondary and tertiary students who study and use computer frequently.
+**StudyBananas** is a desktop study companion app that **helps you centralize your study tasks, and caters to your recap needs through flashcard-quizzes**.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 This user guide aims to equip you with all necessary understanding to use StudyBananas effectively.

 ## Table of Contents
 - [**Quick start**](#quick-start)